Sim racing: Ranked multiplayer

 Some racing games have introduced a multiplayer driver ranking system for organizing online racing.
 There are usually two orthogonal types of driver rankings, one which ranks drivers according to how safe they are on track and with respect to other drivers in avoiding incidents, and one according to how fast they are.
 For the driver speed rating, an Elo rating system is typically used, as a form of matchmaking to group together drivers of similar skills.
 The safety rating instead is typically used as a form of licence which is required to access some classes of races.

 Sim racing games that include some form of ranked online racing are iRacing (with iRating and safety rating), Gran Turismo Sport (with Driver Class and Sportsmanship Points), Project CARS 2 (Racecraft Ranking and Skill Rating), RaceRoom (with Reputation Rating and Rating), Gran Turismo 7, and Assetto Corsa Competizione.
-Other sims have similar systems under development, like Automobilista 2 and rFactor 2.
+Other games have similar systems under development, like Automobilista 2 and rFactor 2.

-eSports

-The ranked games and sims also include an eSports division that shows off the high caliber drivers in each sim.
-Some sims have both special events and championships series that put those drivers on the big stage.
+Esports

+Some games also feature esports, including events hosted either directly by the developer or by other organizers, with premier series receiving official developer support.
+Car manufacturers have also hosted esports tournaments of their own.
+In some cases, these players are rewarded with test drives; Alpine and Mercedes-Benz grant their winners with an exclusive test of an Alpine A110 GT4 and a Mercedes-AMG race car respectively.

+The Fédération Internationale de l'Automobile, the highest governing body in auto racing, formally incorporated an esports appendix into its International Sporting Code in 2024.
+The new regulatory section was introduced as Appendix E, providing a formal structure for both international and national esports events, and establishing the organizational requirements and conduct standards for competitions sanctioned by the FIA.
+The FIA MENA Esports Championship, held on Gran Turismo 7, was the first esports competition to utilize the new appendix on November 2025.

+Assetto Corsa Competizione

+Many GT racing esports tournaments were featured on Assetto Corsa Competizione utilizing the game's library of Group GT3, SRO GT4, SRO GT2, and one-make sports car content.
+As the officially licensed game of the GT World Challenge, its governing body SRO Motorsports Group previously hosted a number of competitions for the game under SRO Esports, including series for the Intercontinental GT Challenge, GT World Challenge America, GT World Challenge Europe, and GT World Challenge Asia, all sponsored by Mobileye.
+The game was also used for the 2022 FIA Motorsport Games Esports Cup, with all races contested using Group GT3 sports cars.